chrisdoc/thesis/thesis.md

 The second type of input data used in the generation pipeline are population density maps.
-Population density maps belong to the class of socio-statistical and provide information about the distribution of population in a geographical area.
+Population density maps belong to the class of socio-statistical maps and provide information about the distribution of population in a geographical area.
 Gallego et al. @Gallego2010 [@Gallego2011] describe several disaggregation methods which can be used to generate a population density map of the European Union.
 Their